truboter/meni.client/public/legal/terms.md

 ### 10.3 Effect of termination

 Upon termination:

 - Your right to use the Service immediately ceases
 - We may delete your account and data (subject to our data retention obligations)
 - Sections of these Terms that by their nature should survive (including disclaimers, limitations of liability, indemnification, governing law) will continue to apply

 We are not liable for any termination of your access to the Service.

+### 10.4 Inactive account deletion

+We reserve the right to delete user accounts that have been inactive for an extended period (typically 6 months or more of no login activity).
+Before deleting an inactive account, we will make reasonable efforts to notify you via the email address associated with your account.

+If your account is deleted due to inactivity:

+- Your personal data will be handled in accordance with our Privacy Policy and data retention obligations
+- Order history and other data may be permanently deleted
+- You may create a new account at any time, but previous data will not be recoverable

 ## 11. Dispute Resolution and Governing Law